top of page

 Donna Cole Schultz ('Morda') 1937 - 2004

 Another way the Craft reached the USA was via an American lady named Donna Cole (Craft name 'Morda').
 In 1968, she, with her then-husband Henry, travelled to the UK and met Madge and Arthur from whom the British 'Whitecroft' line originates.
-They were subsequently initated.
+They were subsequently initiated.

 They also met the traditional witch Ruth Wynn Owen, who formed the 'Y Plant Bran', and spent some time studying with her.